 Our investment advisor is located at 1603 Orrington Avenue, Suite 1005, Evanston, Illinois 60201.
-Our investment advisor also maintains additional office space at 227 West Trade Street Suite 1910 Charlotte, North Carolina 28202 and 1140 Avenue of the Americas, Suite 1500, New York, New York 10036.
 Our investment advisor is registered as an investment adviser under the Advisers Act.
 Subject to the overall supervision of our board of directors and in accordance with the 1940 Act, our investment advisor manages our day-to-day operations and provides investment advisory services to us.
-Under the terms of the Investment Advisory Agreement, our investment advisory
+Under the terms of the Investment Advisory Agreement, our investment advisor:

-- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - assists us in determining what securities we purchase, retain or sell; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); and - executes, closes, services and monitors the investments we make.
+- determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - assists us in determining what securities we purchase, retain or sell; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); and - executes, closes, services and monitors the investments we make.